-- Under California law, excused absences are only designated for: - Student illness: A child is too ill to attend school if he or she has a contagious condition, a temperature of over 100, symptoms of vomiting or diarrhea, or written orders from a doctor to stay at home.
-If the child is ill 3 or more consecutive days, the school will require a note from a physician documenting the child's illness and the necessity of having the child stay home from school.
-Illness of other family members does not result in an excused absence for the student.
+- O Student illness: A child is too ill to attend school if he or she has a contagious condition, a temperature of over 100, symptoms of vomiting or diarrhea, or written orders from a doctor to stay at home.
+If the child is ill three or more consecutive days the school will require a note from a physician documenting the child's illness and the necessity of having the child stay home from school.
+Illness of other family members does not result in an excused absence for the student. - Health/medical quarantine as may be designated by the school, county health department or medical professional. - o Medical appointments or services lasting all day. - Attending the funeral of an immediate family member to include the student's parent or legal guardian, sibling, grandparent, or any relative living in the household of the student.
+In such circumstances, one day is allowed; or three days are allowed for